Prostate Cancer

 Radioisotope therapy

-Radiotherapy for the painful bone sites
+Treatments for painful bone metastases

 • Can be used for relieving pain in cancer that spreads to the bones.